Martin Brundle: Criticism of Max Mosley and the FIA

-In September 2007, he suggested that the treatment of McLaren "had the feel of a witch hunt" in his Sunday Times column.
+In September 2007, Brundle suggested that the treatment of McLaren "had the feel of a witch hunt" in his Sunday Times column.
 As a result of these comments, Brundle and the Sunday Times received a French writ from Max Mosley and the FIA for libel.
 In the same column on 9 December 2007 he accused the FIA of double standards and of issuing the writ at the same time as clearing Renault of spying as a warning to other journalists:

 The timing of the writ is significant, in my view, given the FIA's decision to find Renault guilty of having significant McLaren designs and information within their systems, but not administering any penalty.
 It is a warning sign to other journalists and publications to choose their words carefully over that decision.
 I'm tired of what I perceive as the "spin" and tactics of the FIA press office, as are many other journalists.
 I expect my accreditation pass for next year will be hindered in some way to make my coverage of F1 more difficult and to punish me.
 Or they will write to ITV again to say that my commentary is not up to standard despite my unprecedented six Royal Television Society Awards for sports broadcasting.
 So be it.

 Brundle also asserted his right to voice his opinion about Formula One:

 As a former Formula One driver, I have earned the right to have an opinion about the sport, and probably know as much about it as anybody else.
 I have attended approaching 400 grands prix, 158 as a driver.
 I have spilt blood, broken bones, shed tears, generated tanker loads of sweat, tasted the champagne glories and plumbed the depths of misery.
 I have never been more passionate about F1 and will always share my opinions in an honest and open way, knowing readers will make up their own minds.

 In March 2008, Brundle voiced his opinion regarding the position of Max Mosley following the News of The World's allegation that Mosley had engaged in sexual acts with five prostitutes in a scenario that involved Nazi role-playing; saying "It's not appropriate behaviour for the head of any global body such as the FIA."
 In April, Brundle argued:

 The specific detail of the scandal surrounding him is largely irrelevant, in my view.
 The sporting regulation he has used over the years to keep teams in check relates to bringing the sport into disrepute.
 If you live by the sword, you die by the sword.
 Sitting on the fence on this issue for any of us inside the sport is not an option.
 We must condone or condemn the situation he finds himself in.
 Mosley's position as president is untenable.